lucasherediadv/lab/README.md

-Collection of projects, scripts, exercises and notes wich I use for learning, exploring and gaining hands-on experience.
+Here you will find a collection of projects, scripts, exercises, and notes that I use for learning, exploring, and gaining hands-on experience.